elba7r/system/erpnext/docs/user/manual/en/buying/setup/supplier-type.md

 vendor.
 There are different types of suppliers based on their goods and products.

-Revalue allows you to create your own categories of suppliers.
+ERPNext allows you to create your own categories of suppliers.
 These categories are known as Supplier Type.
 For Example, if your suppliers are mainly pharmaceutical companies and FMCG distributors, You can create a new Type for them and name them accordingly.